 Withholding Tax on Dividends, Interest, and Royalties.
-Companies must deduct and pay over to the tax authorities Special Defence Contribution (SDC tax) at 17 per cent on dividends paid to Cyprus-resident individuals.
-No SDC tax is levied on dividends paid to Cyprus-resident corporate shareholders, as long as the dividend is paid within four years after the end of the year in which the underlying profits were earned, or to non-resident shareholders.
+Companies must deduct and pay over to the tax authorities Special Defence Contribution (SDC tax) at 20 per cent on dividends paid to Cyprus-resident individuals.
+No SDC tax is levied on dividends paid to corporate shareholders, wherever resident, or to non-resident shareholders.

 SDC tax is payable on 'deemed' distributions by companies which do not distribute profits within a certain time from their accrual.
-However, foreign-owned (whether directly or indirectly) companies are exempt.
+However, foreignowned (whether directly or indirectly) companies are exempt.
 Interest payments to non-residents are not subject to withholding tax, nor are royalty payments unless the royalty relates to use in Cyprus of an asset or rights, in which cases it is subject to withholding tax at 10 per cent or such lower rate as may be stipulated by a relevant double-taxation treaty.
 Rental payments made to a person not resident in Cyprus in respect of films shown in Cyprus are subject to withholding tax at five per cent of the gross amount.